This post may contain affiliate links.

 Yes, you can turn on parental controls so nothing is bought accidentally, but how many people actually do this or know they can do this?

 What can be easier than telling the device to order something that you’re running out of?
 Amazon made it easier to order items with one-click and now they’ve made it even easier.
-Love them or hate them, you have to give them credit for the way that they have revolutionized the way that we shop.
+Love them or hate them, you have to give them credit for the way that they have revolutionised the way that we shop.

 What next for smart speakers?